Buffalo New York, USA Travel Guide

 Observe directions for photography to respect privacy.

-Be respectful and follow established norms at places of worship.
+Demonstrate respect and follow established norms at holy places.

 Always prioritize privacy.
 Avoid unwanted photography of individuals or private residences.
 Respect cultural sensitivities around these matters.

 Learn about Buffalo's heritage.
-Engaging with the culture of the area and communities creates positive relationships and a richer travel experience.
+Engaging with local culture and communities creates positive relationships and a richer travel experience.